ehForwarderBot/efb-wechat-slave/readme_translations/en_US.po.rst

   name might be identified as the same chat, which might lead to misdelivery of messages.

-* Similarly, in limited situations, a chat will be seen as a "new chat" when its name is changed, and the "old chat" is thus disappeared.
+* Similarly, in limited situations, a chat will be seen as a “new chat” when its name is changed, and the “old chat” is thus disappeared.

 * Only features supported by Web WeChat are supported by EWS, which
-  means: - No "Moments" - No money transfers - Cannot send voice messages - Cannot send locations - etc.
+  means: - No “Moments” - No money transfers - Cannot send voice messages - Cannot send locations - etc.

 * Some multimedia files (pictures, stickers, files, etc.) might be